CLARITY: Capacity Law and Rights Information to You

 Session 5: Tuesday 2 March 2021, 7:30-9:30pm, Challenging Care Act Decisions – session summary coming soon

-Download the CLARiTY Flyer for details on all six sessions!
+Download the CLARiTY Flyer for details of all six sessions in the CLARiTY project

 How can I ask a question at a CLARITY session?